Skip to main content

 FAQs

-API keys created in a parent account can access both the parent and all its subaccounts.
+Keys created in a parent account can access the parent and all its subaccounts.
 Keys created in a subaccount can only access that subaccount.

-Only if you set an expiration date.
+Only if you set an expiration date at creation.
 Otherwise, keys remain active until revoked or deleted.

 Next Steps